T. Ramaswamy Choudary: Literary career and public life

 Ramaswamy chose literary writing as the vehicle for expressing his rationalist thoughts, and he worked with his close friend Unnava Lakshminarayana, who was a renowned Telugu Brahmin Brahmo leader.

 His poetic work Kuppuswamy Satakam reveals the theme of social revolution and talks about social evils, blind faith and indignity to man.
-In his other works such as Sambhukavadha, Suthashrama geethaalu, Dhoortha maanava, Khooni, Bhagavadgita, Rana Pratap and Kondaveeti pathanam, Ramaswamy made a rational analysis of dogmas prescribed by ancient classics and the injustice these dogmas did to people belonging to the lower social orders.
+In his other works such as Sambhukavadha, Suthapuranam, Dhoortha maanava, Khooni, Bhagavadgita, Rana Pratap and Kondaveeti pathanam, Ramaswamy made a rational analysis of dogmas prescribed by ancient classics and the injustice these dogmas did to people belonging to the lower social orders.
 Moreover, Ramaswamy attacked discriminatory practices and fought against the idea of untouchability.

 Ramaswamy was against the traditional Hindu marriage ceremony which resulted in burdensome expenditure, especially among the poor.
 He prepared a simple procedure in Telugu called Vivaha Vidhi.
 He officiated at many marriages.

 Ramaswamy was a patriot even when he was a student.
 He wrote a patriotic play Rana Pratap, which was proscribed by the British government.
 He was an ardent lover of the Telugu language and culture and was proud of their history.
 He was an educationist and was a member of the senate of the Andhra University for three terms.
 Ramaswamy was awarded many honors and was popularly known as 'Kaviraju', a title conferred on him.

 The Indian government issued a commemorative postage stamp with his picture in 1987, his centenary year.

 Children

 Among his children were Tripuraneni Gopichand, who left his own mark on the Telugu literature.
+Ramaswamy's grandson and Gopichand's son, Sai Chand is an actor in Telugu film industry.